Category Archives: International Romance

 But wait there’s more.

-The film has an abundance of colorful and dazzling set designs that enrich the entire experience amid the lovely French culture and atmosphere.
-Interspersing one of the loveliest melodies imaginable and the result is a stoic treasure.
+The film has colorful and dazzling set designs that enrich the entire experience amid the lovely French culture and atmosphere.
+Interspersing a melody and the result is a stoic treasure.

 The film received an Oscar nomination for Best Foreign Language Film and several other nominations.